-- (1) A person who- - (a) being surety for the debt or duty of another; or - (b) being liable with another for a debt or duty, pays the debt or performs the duty is entitled to have assigned to him or to a trustee for him every judgement, specialty or other security that is held by the creditor in respect of the debt or duty, whether the judgement, specialty or other security is or is not deemed at law to have been satisfied by the payment of the debt or performance of the duty.
+- 5. Effect of discharge of liability by surety. - (1) A person who- - (a) being surety for the debt or duty of another; or - (b) being liable with another for a debt or duty, pays the debt or performs the duty is entitled to have assigned to him or to a trustee for him every judgement, specialty or other security that is held by the creditor in respect of the debt or duty, whether the judgement, specialty or other security is or is not deemed at law to have been satisfied by the payment of the debt or performance of the duty.

-- (2) A person referred to in Subsection (1) is entitled- - (a) to stand in the place of the creditor; and - (b) to use all the remedies of the creditor; and - (c) if need be and on a proper indemnity, to use the name of the creditor, in any proceedings in order to obtain from the principal debtor or any co-surety, cocontractor or co-debtor, as the case may be, indemnification for the advances made and loss sustained, by the person who has paid the debt or performed the duty.
+- (2) A person referred to in Subsection (1) is entitled- - (a) to stand in the place of the creditor; and - (b) to use all the remedies of the creditor; and - (c) if need be and on a proper indemnity, to use the name of the creditor, in any proceedings in order to obtain from the principal debtor or any co-surety, co-contractor or co-debtor, as the case may be, indemnification for the advances made and loss sustained, by the person who has paid the debt or performed the duty.